Guy Maddin: My Winnipeg (2009)

 Maddin also released a book titled My Winnipeg (Coach House Books, 2009).
 Maddin's book contains the film's narration as a main text surrounded by annotations, including outtakes, marginal notes and digressions, production stills, family photos, and miscellaneous material.

-The book contains a "Winnipeg Map" by artist Marcel Dzama featuring such fictional attractions as "The Giant Squid of the Red [River]", various poster designs for the film, and short articles about working with Maddin by Andy Smetanka, Darcy Fehr, and Caelum Vatnsdal.
-Maddin also includes an angry e-mail from an ex-girlfriend, collages and notebooks pages, and an X-ray of the dog Spanky from the film.

-The book also includes an interview with Maddin's mother Herdis, conducted by Ann Savage, and an interview with Maddin conducted by Michael Ondaatje.
+The book contains a map of Winnipeg by artist Marcel Dzama featuring fictional attractions such as the Giant Squid of the Red; various poster designs for the film; and short articles about working with Maddin by Andy Smetanka, Darcy Fehr, and Caelum Vatnsdal.
+It also includes an angry e-mail from an ex-girlfriend, collages and notebooks pages, and an X-ray of the dog from the film.
+The book also contains an interview with Maddin's mother conducted by Ann Savage and an interview with Maddin conducted by Michael Ondaatje.